 There shouldn’t be any sharp turns.
 Smaller breeds can handle sharp turns, but Great Danes need more room to turn without hurting themselves properly.

-In excess weight, your dog carries makes it that much harder on his bones to successfully complete the obstacles.
+The more excess weight your dog carries makes it that much harder on his bones to successfully complete the obstacles.
 Another thing to keep in mind is the type of collar your dog wears.

 If he trains in a collar at all, it should be snug and flat to his neck.
 You don’t want any studs, bows, or dog tags getting caught on the obstacles.